izure1/serializable-bptree/README.md

 }
 ```

 This method is called only once when loading a node from a tree instance.
+The loaded node is loaded into memory, and subsequently, when the tree references the node, it operates based on the values in memory **without** re-invoking this method.

 #### write(id: `number`, node: `BPTreeNode<K, V>`): `void`